MostroP2P/mostro/book/src/new_sell_order.md

 ## Confirmation message

-Mostro will send back a nip04 event as a confirmation message to the user like the following:
+Mostro will send back a nip59 event as a confirmation message to the user like the following (unencrypted rumor's content example):

 ```json
 {